OpenBB-finance/OpenBB/website/content/sdk/reference/etf/etf_by_name.md

 ---
 title: etf_by_name
-description: A detailed documentation page that explains how to get ETF symbol and name based on a string to search.
+description: "A detailed documentation page that explains how to get ETF symbol and" name based on a string to search.
 The page includes a link to the source code and illustrates how the function 'etf_by_name' used in the StockAnalysis can be implemented to fetch ETF names and their corresponding symbols.
 This function returns a data